Emmm-07/Chat-Application_DjangoxReactJS/README.md

+# Chat App
-# This is a Chat Application that uses WebSockets and Django Channels for real-time communication.
+This is a Chat Application that uses WebSockets and Django Channels for real-time communication.
 The application provides seamless real-time messaging, online user status updates, and in-app notifications to enhance user engagement.

 ## Link
 [https://em-chat-three.vercel.app/](https://em-chat-three.vercel.app/)